cdialogues-microservices/nlg-client-api/README.md

 ### Login endpoint:

-Authorization and Access Token Retrieval: The application authenticates with the NLG system and retrieves an access token.
-This token is used for subsequent requests to the NLG system.
+Authorization and Access Token Retrieval: The application authenticates with the GLG system and retrieves an access token.
+This token is used for subsequent requests to the GLG system.

 URL: `/api/auth/login`